yandeu/five-server-vscode/README.md

 ## Issues

 Five Server is still in development.
+New versions are expected to be released weekly.
 Issues you have now, will probably be resolved soon.

 ### Debug Mode